pjdufour/felspar/README.md

-Jython Swing/JOGL GUI Loader
+Jython Swing/JOGL GUI Loader (compatible with [coyote](https://github.com/pjdufour/coyote))
 ===

 ### Description

 This loader can read in an xml file and convert the xml to Java Swing components (including GLCanvas).
-Each dialog and GLCanvas specified are loaded on read; however, they are not "compiled".
-Dialog, GLCanvas, and other components can be activated/deactivated programatically to save memory and cpu time.
-Although targeted for use with the compatible GUI framework, the code can easily be distilled to just support Swing.
+Although targeted for use with [coyote](https://github.com/pjdufour/coyote), the code can easily be distilled to just support Java Swing.

 ### Features